Whitehead Light Station: Programs for adults at an historic light station off the coast of Maine

 The frame to hold the solar hot water racks is finished and the piping to the heat exchange units in the basement has been laid.
 We have kept several radiators hooked to the system so that during the winter we will be able to continue to heat the house minimally to avoid damage from winter cold and damp.
 Since all the plumbing is finished, the next step is to get the solar racks up and get the system running.

-Anne, Eben and JonThe island dock is nearly finished.
+The island dock is nearly finished.
 Marine contractor Art Tibbetts had to stop work because of the weather, but he will be back early in the spring with his barge and crew to finish up.
 When he is done, we will have a 34’ float and a 50’ ramp up to the granite pier.
 The granite pier is connected to the island with a 12’-wide bridge.
 On the mainland, at Emery’s Wharf, we will have another ramp and float system so that no program participants will have to climb or descend a ladder.

-Just as exciting as our progress on the Light Station’s physical plant is the progress on the courses and rental opportunities we have set up for 2008.
-In addition to this website, we have created a beautiful program brochure to let people know what the Whitehead Light Station has to offer this summer.
-And we are already at work on programs for 2009.
-A brochure is available along with all the information on the site.
+Just as exciting as our progress on the Light Station's physical plant is the progress on the courses and rental opportunities we have set up for 2008.

 The Whitehead Light Station fleet will be all ready to go this spring.
 Biscuit, our 32’ lobster boat is in storage and undergoing an overhaul and the as-yet-unnamed 24’ Privateer has just receive a new Yamaha outboard, a new hydraulic steering system, new wiring and electronics, and a general overhaul.
 Biscuit’s tender Weevil needs only a coat of paint to be ready for the season.